kschuler/ling001/ling001/index.md

 **I think you made a mistake grading my exam, what should I do?**
 > We will regrade your exam if you make a formal regrade request via canvas (see regrading policy above).

+**What if I miss or fail an exam?**
+> We drop your lowest exam score, so you don't have to worry if this happens.
+Just make sure it doesn't happen more than once!